dagster-io/dagster/docs/docs-beta/docs/guides/databases.md

 sidebar_label: Database connections
 ---

-In Dagster, resources are used to connect to databases by acting as a wrapper around database clients.
-Resources are registered with connection details in the `Definitions` object and can then be referenced from asset definitions.
+When building a data pipeline, you may need to extract data from or load data into a database.
+In Dagster, resources can be used to connect to a database by acting as a wrapper around a database client.

+This guide demonstrates how to standardize database connections and customize their configuration using Dagster resources.

 <details>
   <summary>Prerequisites</summary>